Bikeman868/NPL/docs/LANGUAGE.md

 * `context.origin` can only be written when the message is created, and has the same lifetime as the message.
 Whenever a process creates a new message, it can set named values in the `context.origin` map.
-This scope is also copied to any new messages that are emmitted in the context of processing this message (since the origin context is immutable, only the reference is copies, not the data).
+This scope is also copied to any new messages that are emmitted in the context of processing this message (since the origin context is immutable, only the reference is copied, not the data).
 For example if the message originator puts a JWT into the `context.origin` for the message, all other messages that are created during the processing of this message will also contain the same JWT without the developer having to explicitly make this so.